- Search for a Leaflet

 - Fluoxetine can affect the ability to do skilled tasks such as driving, riding a bicycle or playing sports.
 Your child should take care when doing tasks that require co-ordination until they get used to the medicine.

-- They may feel more or less hungry than usual – tell your doctor if your child appears to have gained or lost a lot of weight.
+- Your child’s appetite may be affected – they may feel more or less hungry than usual.
+Tell your doctor if your child gains or loses a lot of weight.

 - They may have difficulty swallowing.
 Try giving your child soft food to eat.